Club-INTech/CoVAPSy/docs/building_docs.md

 <img src="../img/favicon.png" alt="A square version of the autotech logo.
 It is used as a favicon for the site" title="A UST-10lx Lidar" width="200" align="right"/>

+!!! warning
+    due diffence in how the HTML and markdown are compiled, there are diffrent paths when adding images in html and markdown

 <div style="clear: both;"></div> <!-- ensure no overlap with next element -->

 ### Admonitions